c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Professor David Heymann**: Well, all we know is that the graph that the Chinese finally produced for this outbreak shows that health workers became infected very early in the outbreak, and those health workers then continued to become infected, and it's assumed that they infected their family members and other patients.
 One of those health workers actually came out of Guangdong Province into Hong Kong in February of 2003, and from him the virus was spread to people staying in the same hotel and it spread around the world.
 So health workers are very important, always, in emerging infections, because they don't recognise that they're a new disease oftentimes.

 **Counsel Inquiry**: Yes.
-Do you know, for instance, Professor, whether or not those health workers were routinely wearing PPE such as face masks or shields?
+Do you know, for instance, Professor, whether or not those health workers were routinely wearing PPE such as :outline:`face masks` or shields?

 **Professor David Heymann**: I think it can be assumed that early on they weren't, because what the Chinese indicated, when they finally opened up to providing information, is they thought that this was influenza --